 Jordan Country Report

 Jordan is working on an economic growth stimulus package with the World Bank for 2018–22.
-The package includes labour, transport, energy, and water sector reforms by fourth quarter 2018, and will request existing major donors to provide soft loans to future budgets.
+The package includes labour, transport, energy, and water sector reforms, and will request existing major donors to provide soft loans to future budgets.
 Pressure from the IMF encourages the state's incentive to attract foreign investment, particularly in qualified industrial zones and the Aqaba special economic zone and increasing online state services.
 Corruption has increased with more businessmen represented in parliament after constitutional reforms in 2016.
 The government expanded the powers of the Audit Bureau to address complaints of widespread corruption.

 Vaccinations required to enter the country